 Clothing and makeup appropriate for practice and games.

 NO JEWELRY!
-Including belly button rings, can not be worn at ANY PRACTICE OR GAME or any poms function.
+Including belly button rings, cannot be worn at ANY PRACTICE OR GAME or any poms function.
 No bandaids are allowed for covering up piercings.

 Hair must be pulled back and OUT OF FACE at all times.